| Factor | Assessment |

 | Languages Monitored | Spanish, Quechua |

-Ecuador requires careful planning in 2026.
-Tourist highlands and Galapagos remain safe; coastal cities and border zones face elevated narco-violence.
+Ecuador requires careful planning in March 2026.
+U.S.-Ecuador joint military operations are active along the Colombian border.
+Tourist highlands and Galapagos remain safe; coastal cities and border zones face elevated narco-violence and military activity.

-The primary security concerns in Ecuador in 2026 center on narco violence, Guayaquil gang warfare, state of emergency declarations.
-These risks are not uniformly distributed — urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.
+The primary security concerns in Ecuador in March 2026 center on U.S.-Ecuador joint military operations against drug traffickers, Guayaquil gang warfare, and ongoing state of emergency declarations.
+These risks are not uniformly distributed.
+Urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.

 For operations teams, the distinction between relatively stable zones and active risk areas is critical for routing, accommodation selection, and staff deployment.
 English-language travel advisories tend to paint Ecuador with a broad brush, but the ground reality is far more granular.